 A Paper Monument for the Paperless’ is a monument in the making, which should generate more visibility and attention to undocumented refugees.
 Anyone can make a contribution by requesting an A2 size poster set (in the form of a newspaper with 31 woodcut portraits of these refugees, made by a diverse group of artists and illustrators) and pasting them around or offering them to their local politicians.

 We worked with “We Are Here” which is a group comprising refugees living in Amsterdam.
 Due to neither being entitled to social housing nor allowed to work, its members are often forced to live on the street.
 The group decided to make visible the inhumane situation in which they live, no longer hiding, but showing the situation of refugees that are ‘out of procedure’ in The Netherlands.
-Thanks to the collective power of the refugees and the help of many supporters, the group has already existed for around four years.
+Thanks to the collective power of the refugees and the help of many supporters, the group exists since 2012.
 (Source: http://wijzijnhier.org/)

 If you have information about potential co-distributors, poster pasters or other interested parties, please inform them by sharing this call.